kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 ### Upgrade / Downgrade Strategy

-The feature gate `RestartPodOnContainerExits` will protect the new functionality.
+The feature gate `RestartAllContainersOnContainerExits` will protect the new functionality.

 -   **Upgrade:** When upgrading, the API server should be upgraded before the kubelets.
-If a pod with the `RestartPod` rule is scheduled on an older kubelet that doesn't support the feature, the rule will be ignored, and the pod's `restartPolicy` will be used.
+If a pod with the `RestartAllContainers` rule is scheduled on an older kubelet that doesn't support the feature, the rule will be ignored, and the pod's `restartPolicy` will be used.
--   **Downgrade:** If the feature is disabled or kubelets are downgraded, any `RestartPod` rules in existing pods will be ignored.
+-   **Downgrade:** If the feature is disabled or kubelets are downgraded, any `RestartAllContainers` rules in existing pods will be ignored.
 The pod will revert to the behavior defined by its `restartPolicy`.

 ### Version Skew Strategy

-Previous kubelet client unaware of the RestartPod action will ignore this field and keep the existing behavior determined by pod's restart policy.
+Previous kubelet client unaware of the RestartAllContainers action will ignore this field and keep the existing behavior determined by pod's restart policy.

 ## Production Readiness Review Questionnaire